← The journal Vertical M&A Guides February 19, 2026

 Nonprofit software spans several interconnected categories:

-Fundraising and donor management (CRM): The largest category, encompassing platforms for managing donor relationships, processing donations, running campaigns, and tracking engagement.
-Blackbaud's Raiser's Edge NXT and Luminate Online, Bonterra's EveryAction, Bloomerang, and Salesforce Nonprofit Cloud are the primary competitors.
+Fundraising and donor management (CRM).
+This category includes platforms for managing donor relationships, processing donations, running campaigns, and tracking engagement.
+Blackbaud's Raiser's Edge NXT and Luminate Online, Bonterra's EveryAction, Bloomerang, and Salesforce Nonprofit Cloud are major competitors.

-Nonprofit accounting and ERP: Financial management tools designed for the specific requirements of nonprofit accounting, including fund accounting, grant tracking, and regulatory reporting.
-Blackbaud Financial Edge NXT, Sage Intacct, and Abila (now part of Community Brands) serve this market.
+Nonprofit accounting and ERP.
+Financial management tools designed for nonprofit accounting requirements, including fund accounting, grant tracking, and reporting.
+Blackbaud Financial Edge NXT, Sage Intacct, and legacy Abila products now associated with Momentive Software serve this market.

-Volunteer management: Platforms for recruiting, scheduling, and engaging volunteers.
-Galaxy Digital, InitLive, and various Bonterra products compete in this space.
+Volunteer management.
+Platforms for recruiting, scheduling, and engaging volunteers.
+Galaxy Digital, InitLive, and related platform products compete in this space.

-Social impact measurement: Tools for tracking outcomes, measuring programme effectiveness, and reporting to stakeholders.
-This is a growing niche driven by funder demands for evidence-based impact.
+Social impact measurement.
+Tools for tracking outcomes, measuring program effectiveness, and reporting to stakeholders.
+This niche is supported by funder demand for clearer evidence of impact.

 Key Players

-Bonterra, backed by Apax Partners, was created in 2022 through the merger of EveryAction, Social Solutions, CyberGrants, and Network for Good.
-The company positions itself as a modern alternative to Blackbaud, offering a suite of fundraising, advocacy, and programme management tools.
+Bonterra, backed by Apax Partners, was created through the combination of EveryAction, Social Solutions, CyberGrants, and Network for Good.
+The company offers fundraising, advocacy, case management, grants, and corporate social impact products.

-Bloomerang is an independent donor management platform known for its user-friendly interface and strong customer satisfaction scores.
-The company strengthened its position by acquiring Qgiv, a fundraising and donor engagement platform, in 2023, further consolidating the mid-market donor management segment.
+Bloomerang is a donor management platform for small and mid-sized nonprofits.
+The company strengthened its position by acquiring Qgiv, a fundraising and donor engagement platform, and had earlier acquired InitLive for volunteer management.

-Salesforce offers Nonprofit Cloud, leveraging its dominant CRM platform to serve larger nonprofits.
-While not a specialist, Salesforce's presence creates both competitive pressure and integration opportunities for smaller vendors.
+Salesforce offers Nonprofit Cloud, leveraging its broader CRM platform to serve nonprofits.
+While not a nonprofit-only vendor, Salesforce's presence creates both competitive pressure and integration opportunities for smaller vendors.

 M&A Activity and Deal Flow